 As believers, we are not immune to sorrow and pain, but we have a unique source of comfort in times of distress.
 God is our comforter, and His presence and promises bring solace to our hurting hearts.
 In 2 Corinthians 1:3-4, we are told God is the Father of compassion and the God of all comfort who comforts us in all our troubles.

-Clearly, we know that in times of sorrow and pain, we can find comfort in God’s love, care, and presence.
+Clearly, we know that in times of sorrow and pain, we can find comfort in God’s love and presence.
 We can cast our cares upon Him, knowing that He cares for us (1 Peter 5:7).
 We can trust in His sovereignty, knowing that He is working everything out for our good (Romans 8:28).
 We can find comfort in His promises, such as Psalm 34:18, (The Lord is near to those who have a broken heart, and saves such as have a contrite spirit).

-God’s comfort is not a removal of our pain, but a presence that sustains us through it.
+God’s comfort is not the removal of our pain, but a presence that sustains us through it.
 He walks with us in our sorrow, and His comfort enables us to endure and even find joy in the midst of trials.
 As believers, we can rest in God’s comfort, knowing that He is our rock, our refuge, and our eternal hope.

-Resting in God’s everlasting arms is a place of peace and security, where we can find solace and strength in the midst of life’s challenges.
+Resting in God’s everlasting arms is a place of peace and security, where we can find succor and strength in the midst of life’s challenges.
 God’s everlasting arms represent His eternal and unwavering love for us, and they are always available to us.
-By seeking God’s presence, trusting in His love, letting go of control, and finding comfort in His character, we can rest in His arms and experience His peace and protection in our lives.
+By seeking God’s presence, trusting in His love, letting go of control, and finding comfort in His character, we can rest in His arms, and experience His peace and protection in our lives.
 May we find comfort in God’s everlasting arms, and may we always remember that we are loved and cared for by our heavenly Father.

 Chapter Four